Tracyanne Campbell

 Member of

-Born in Glasgow, Campbell founded Camera Obscura alongside John Henderson and Gavin Dunbar in 1996.
+Born in Uphall, West Lothian,[1] Campbell founded Camera Obscura alongside John Henderson and Gavin Dunbar in Glasgow in 1996.
 The band released Biggest Bluest Hi Fi (2001), Underachievers Please Try Harder (2003), Let's Get Out of This Country (2006), My Maudlin Career (2009), Desire Lines (2013), and Look to the East, Look to the West (2024).

-They have worked beside Tucker Martine, Stuart Murdoch and Peter Bjorn and John.
+The band has collaborated with Tucker Martine, Stuart Murdoch and Peter Bjorn and John.

-Campbell dated Murdoch, the lead vocalist of the band Belle and Sebastian, for three years in the 2000s.[1]
+Campbell dated Stuart Murdoch, the lead vocalist of the band Belle and Sebastian, for three years in the 2000s.[3]

 After bandmate and friend Carey Lander died in 2015, Campbell wrote Lander's obituary for the Guardian.[4]